These content marketing tips have helped us grow our clients’ traffic values by over $85 million — every year.

 If you’re looking for more inspiration, visit our post on content marketing examples.

-17. Make Content That Solves Problems
+17. Create Valuable Content That Solves Problems

 An important question to ask yourself when creating content is: “What problem does this content solve for my target audience?”
 If you aren’t sure, it might be time to take a second look at what you’re creating.